vitali-ihnatsenka/spring-core-training/README.md

     * Every 10th ticket - give 50% for every 10th ticket purchased by user
 * All discount strategies should be injected as list into the DiscountService.
 The getDiscount method will execute each strategy to get max available discount.
 * Define DiscountService with all strategies as separate beans in separate configuration file (either separate XML or separate Java config class)

+## Task2 description:
+- CounterAspect - count how many times each event was accessed by name, how many times its prices were queried, how many times its tickets were booked.
+Store counters in map for now (later could be replaced by DB dao)
+- DiscountAspect - count how many times each discount was given total and for specific user
+- LuckyWinnerAspect - every time the bookTicket method is executed perform the checkLucky method for the user that based on some randomness will return true or false.
+If user is lucky, the ticketPrice changes to zero and ticket is booked, thus user pays nothing.
+Store the information about this lucky event into the user object (like some system messages or so) - OPTIONAL